- What Is the Waterfall Methodology in Project Management?

 Using a project management software is a great way to get the most out of your waterfall project.
 You can map out the steps and link dependencies to see exactly what needs to go where.

 As illustrated above, ProjectManager.com is made with waterfall methodology in mind, with a Gantt chart that can structure the project step-by-step.
-However, we have a full suite of features, including kanban boards that are great for scrum teams that need to manage their backlog.
+However, we have a full suite of features, including kanban boards that are great for Agile teams that need to manage their sprints.

-With multiple project views, both agile teams and more traditional ones can work from the same data, delivered in real time, only filtered through the project view most aligned to their work style.
-We take the waterfall method and bring it into the modern world.
+With multiple project views, both agile and waterfall teams and more traditional ones can work from the same data, delivered in real time, only filtered through the project view most aligned to their work style.
+We take the waterfall methodology and bring it into the modern world.

 Now that you know how to plan a waterfall project, give yourself the best tools for the job.
 Take a free 30-day trial and see how ProjectManager.com can help you plan with precision, track with accuracy and deliver your projects on time and under budget.